Hiro-Kala

-Hiro-Kala is a fictional supervillain, and antihero appearing in American comic books published by Marvel Comics.
+Hiro-Kala is a supervillain appearing in American comic books published by Marvel Comics.
 The character is usually depicted as an adversary of the Hulk.
 Created by writer Greg Pak and artist Ron Garney, he first appeared in Skaar: Son of Hulk #2 (September 2008).
 He is the son of the Hulk and Caiera and the twin brother of Skaar.

 Publication history

 Skaar: Son of Hulk changed name to Son of Hulk with issue #13 and the series saw a change of focus to Hiro-Kala under new writer Paul Jenkins.
 The series ran to issue #17.

 Following the conclusion of this series, he went on to feature in Realm of Kings: Son of Hulk by Scott Reed, with art by Miguel Munera.

-The character next features in the "Dark Son" storyline by writers Greg Pak and Scott Redd, which ran bi-weekly in The Incredible Hulks #611-617, the renamed The Incredible Hulk comic book (as it featured Hulk, Red She-Hulk, Skaar, She-Hulk, A-Bomb and Korg), leading on from events in the "Fall of the Hulks" and "World War Hulks" storylines.
+The character next features in the "Dark Son" storyline by writers Greg Pak and Scott Redd, which ran bi-weekly in The Incredible Hulks #611-617, and The Incredible Hulk comic book, which featured Hulk, Red She-Hulk, Skaar, She-Hulk, A-Bomb, and Korg.

 Fictional character biography

-Shadow Tales

-During the explosion that devastated Sakaar, Caiera used her Old Power to protect her womb, saving Skaar and Hiro-Kala from the blast, but landing them in fire.
-Skaar survives the lava effortlessly, having been born with Hulk's physiology, Hiro-Kala, however, only managed to survive by inadvertently using his Old Power to protect himself.
+Hiro-Kala is the twin brother of Skaar and the son of Caiera and the Hulk.
+The two are not yet born when Sakaar is devastated by the explosion of the Hulk's ship.
+Caiera uses her Old Power to protect her womb, saving Skaar and Hiro-Kala from the blast, but landing them in fire.
+Skaar survives the lava effortlessly, having been born with Hulk's physiology.
+Hiro-Kala, however, only survives by using the Old Power to protect himself.

-Soon after his birth, he was enslaved.
-He was pushed, mocked, and laughed at, until an old man told him about the story of the Hulk, and revealed his goal: to get the Old Power.
-He snuck out of the Fillian borders, and was stranded in a desert, where he was captured; he remained silent until a monster helped him and killed the two men.
-He was calmed by a woman who was kind enough to give him food, but Hiro-Kala refused it and continued on his journey.

-He came across Hiro-Amin chained and hopeless across an arc.
-Hiro-Kala freed him from the rock and Hiro-Amin admitted that he knew what the boy was looking for, and asked him to reach into his pocket.
-Hiro-Kala found a petrified eye of a man who sought the Old Power, and went crazy.
-Hiro-Amin explains that to get the Old Power, a person must kill someone who is in possession of it.
-Axeman Bone then gave Hiro-Kala his axe and Hiro-Kala killed Hiro-Amin.
-A blue beam circled over the sky; it was the Old Power, but it flew away instead of what Hiro-Amin had said.
-Axeman Bone then granted Hiro-Kala his freedom and became his honor guard.
-A few days later, Hiro-Kala and Axeman Bone's army went to Okini to hunt Skaar.